waiting-for-dev/web_pipe/docs/extensions/url.md

 # URL

-The `:url` extension just adds a few methods which cook the raw request information about the URL into something more digestible.
+`:url` extension just adds a few methods which cook raw request information about the URL into something more digestible.

 Specifically, it adds: